gem5/gem5/CONTRIBUTING.md

 shall create the branch which the contributor may then use.

-Development on a branch within Gerrit functions in exactly the same way as contributing to the master branch.
-When contributors to a branch are satisfied, they should create a merge commit into the master branch.
+Development on a branch within Gerrit functions in exactly the same way as contributing to the develop branch.
+When contributors to a branch are satisfied, they should create a merge commit into the develop branch.
 The maintainer should then be notified that the branch they created can now be deleted.

 **Abandonment of changes within branches may result in these branches being removed from the repository.
 All branches within a repo should be under active